ALUKErnel/CCSD/README.md

 ## Cross-target Teacher Training

 To bridge the language gap, the encoder of cross-target teacher is initialized with the cross-lingual teacher.
-Therefore, please run the following command to train cross-target teacher based on the path of cross-lingual teacher --cross-lingual teacher
+Therefore, please run the following command to train cross-target teacher based on the path of cross-lingual teacher:

 ```shell
 python code_cross-target_teacher/main_teacher_initialized.py --cross_target_teacher_model_save_file ./save_cross-target_teacher/cluster_initialized_politics_all --sub_dataset politics --target_setting all